englercj/harvest-engine/docs/schema_language_guide.md

 }
 ```

+If no default value is specified a "zeroed" value is assumed to be the default.
+For example, bools use `false`, int32 uses `0`, and structs use a zeroed blob with no fields set.

 #### Field Ordinals

 Every field has a numerical value that represents its order in the evolution of the schema.
 This value is specified with an `@` followed by a decimal number which starts at zero and increments by one without any gaps.

-These ordinals define the evolution of the schema.
-You should never remove or change fields that have an ordinal value, and new fields should always use the next integer ordinal value.
+These ordinals represent the evolution of the schema and are used to create backwards-compatible memory layouts.

+Removing a field, or changing its ordinal, or changing its type will result in a different memory format and break backwards-compatibility in the binary format.

 #### Nesting